 And Whaley is not alone.
 Look at the feeding frenzy in Fleet Street when they find themselves a powerless victim – the actress ruined in the courts or the celebrity caught with his lover.
 It’s a lust for someone else’s suffering.
 Remember the faces on the crowd outside the Jamie Bulger trial, full of self-righteous contempt, itching for a lynching, utterly oblivious to their own hyopcrisy.
 It’s the social philosophy of the boot boy.
 The more you look, the more you see that there is no hatred lost between us.

 At root, it’s not the media and it’s not the remote-control technology that is to blame, because it runs deeper than that.
-This is a collective squeal of rage by masses of people who have no power to control their lives, no means to enforce their will, no answer to the bureaucrat or the police man or the politician who cuts across their lives, it is the angry child furiously pummelling the bedroom door because it has nothing to fight with, but hatred.
+This is a collective squeal of rage by masses of people who have no power to control their lives, no means to enforce their will, no answer to the bureaucrat or the police man or the politician who cuts across their lives, it is the angry child furiously pummelling the bedroom door because it has nothing to fight with but hatred.

 Jeremy Whaley has started to fight back.
-The saboteurs who were arrested for assaulting him were convicted and fined, and he has begun a civil action against them to prevent them from harrassing him.
+The saboteurs who were arrested for assaulting him were convicted and fined, and he has begun a civil action against them to prevent them from harassing him.
 He has an answer machine to cut out the threatening calls.
-He check his post.
+He checks his post.
 He looks under his car.
 He knows that is not enough.
 “You can’t check every corner – you’d end up in a mental hospital.
 I just have to live with it.”

 UPDATE: 25 years later, enabled by the Internet but for the same underlying reasons, the hatred of strangers had become epidemic.